 NYC Department of Education

-Alicia Ciocca has worked as a Special Education Teacher since 2013.
+Alicia Ciocca has worked as an Access & Inclusion Specialist since 2013.
 She teaches a high school Disability Justice course.
 She actively seeks to build a future where all students know and appreciate disability history and literature.

 María Cioè-Peña is an assistant professor in Educational Linguistics at Penn GSE.
 Her work centers Latinx bilingual children with dis/abilities, their families and their ability to access multilingual inclusion within public schools.